davidjeck/javanotes9/javanotes9-swing/README-exercise-solutions.txt

 then run the compiled program using the java command.
 For example:

                   java HelloWorld

-For GUI programs, which use JavaFX, you will have to add command-line options to the javac and java commands, as discussed in Section 2.6 of the textbook, but the basic idea is the same.

 There is one exercise in Chapter 12 that uses packages.
-Furthermore, that exercise uses JavaFX, so you will need to add JavaFX options to the javac and java commands.
-Let's say that you've defined commands  jfxc  and  jfx that are equivalent to the  javac  and  java  commands with JavaFX options included, as discussed in Subsection 2.6.7.
-Then you can compile the example with the command
+You can compile the example with the command

-                  jfxc netgame/newchat/*.java
+                  javac netgame/newchat/*.java

 on Mac or Linux or

-                  jfxc netgame\newchat\*.java
+                  javac netgame\newchat\*.java

 on Windows.
 Then, to use the program, you need to run both the server program and the client program with the following commands (in separate command windows):

-                  jfx netgame.newchat.NewChatRoomServer
+                  java netgame.newchat.NewChatRoomServer
 and
-                  jfx netgame.newchat.NewChatRoomWindow
+                  java netgame.newchat.NewChatRoomWindow